t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

   |Device 1|    |Device 2| .... |Device n|
   +--------+    +--------+      +--------+
 ~~~~~~~~~~~~~~~~~~~
-{: artwork-align="center" #rl-fig1 title="Model of IoT integrated with Edge computing"}
+{: artwork-align="center" #rl-fig1 title="Model of IoT Edge computing"}

-The Edge computing domains is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity).
-Edge computing nodes provide multiple logical functions such as finding resources, authentication, storage/processing and management.

-# IoT Edge Computing Components

-This section lists typical architecture components of an edge computing system.
-Most components can be centralized or distributed, implemented in the edge network, or through some interworking between the edge network and a remote cloud network.
+In this general model, the edge computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
+Edge computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
+They may be implemented in a centralized or distributed fashion, in the edge network, or through some interworking between the edge network and a remote cloud network.

 ## OAM Components